JobNdirangu/masomosch/README.md

         navigate('/login');
     }, [navigate]);

-    // check if the token is expired useEffect(() => {
+    // Check if the token is expired useEffect(() => {
         if (token) {
             try {